-The most important factor and what makes up for 35% of your of how your score is determined, is payment history.
+The most important factor and what makes up for 35% of how your score is determined, is payment history.
 It’s imperative to pay your credit accounts of all types on time.

 Paying payments late will also almost always come with penalties or fees usually starting after being ten days late and getting greater after 30 days.